 We know that there are some people who need additional support during this difficult period and we’re committed to being there to help.

-Our Essential Broadband plan has been launched, which is targeted specifically at new and existing customers receiving Universal Credit.
-It delivers worry-free, affordable and reliable connectivity to ensure those facing financial difficulty can get online.
+Our Essential broadband packages have been launched, targeted specifically at new and existing customers receiving Universal Credit, Pension Credit, Income Support, Income-based Jobseeker's Allowance or Income-based Employment Support Allowance.
+They deliver worry-free, affordable and reliable connectivity to ensure those facing financial difficulty can get online.

-Building on the many measures we already have in place, we have provided our vulnerable customers with unlimited minutes and a monthly 10Gb data boost and have ensured any issues are prioritised by our customer service teams.
+Building on the many measures we already have in place, we have provided our vulnerable customers with unlimited minutes and a monthly 10Gb data boost.

 We’re also offering assistance to these vulnerable customers who may have payment concerns or are worried about their bill.